camit001/Python-In-30-Days/Day_18_Regular_expressions/18_Regular_expressions.md

 ## Regular Expressions

-A regular expression or RegEx is a special text string that helps to find patterns in data.
+A regular expression or RegEx is a special text string tthat helps to find patterns in data.
 A RegEx can be used to check if some pattern exists in a different data type.
 To use RegEx in python first we should import the RegEx module which is called *re*.

 ### The *re* Module